- Important Dates to Remember

 What is TRiO Day?

-Every year on the last Saturday of February, high school and college students, teachers, Members of Congress, local officials, TRIO Program staff, participants and alumni and many others:
+Every year on the last Saturday of February, high school and college students, teachers, members of Congress, local officials, TRiO Program staff, participants, alumni and many others:

 - Celebrate the positive impact of Federal TRiO programs in our communities throughout the nation

 - Reflect on the importance of educational opportunity programs in creating a fairer society for all Americans

 - Act to protect and further access to higher education for low-income and first-generation students